 There are 4 elements to a reed diffuser.

 - The vessel.
 Usually made of glass to avoid any reaction with the carrier oil or solvent and the fragrance itself.
-Narrow-necked glass containers (Amazon) work best reducing evaporation of the solution inside.
+Narrow-necked glass containers (Amazon affiliate link) work best reducing evaporation of the solution inside.
 You want the scent to be diffusing from the reeds at a controlled rate rather than just all evaporating into the atmosphere at once.

 - The reeds.
-Rattan reeds (Amazon) are the reed of choice for reed diffusers.
+Rattan reeds (Amazon affiliate link) are the reed of choice for reed diffusers.
 They contain many little tubes which allow the fragrance to wick up the stem unhindered, and work for many months before they eventually clog and need renewing.

 - Fragrance.
-Good quality essential oils (Amazon) produce the best aroma.
+Good quality essential oils (Amazon affiliate link) produce the best aroma.
 You can use a single oil, mix your own combination or buy a fragrance oil where the hard work has already been done for you.

 - Base oil or solvent.
 This is the magic ingredient in a reed diffuser and the one that we will be testing alternatives for below.
 This diffuser oil needs to combine successfully with the fragrance and be thin enough to travel through the reeds at the appropriate rate.
 For me, it also needs to be an ethical product and something safe to use in my home.